BZIvanov/Learning-SpringBoot/SpringData/EntityManager/README.md

 # Entity manager demo

+This demo contains a lot of boilerplate code for creating all the crud operations.
+For example, if we want to add more entities (except the employee), we would have to copy paste a lot of code and just change the entity name.
+In the next demo, we will see example how all that can be replaced with JPA, which creates all the endpoints and controllers based on the provided Entity.

 ## MySQL connection prerequisite

 Based on the `application.properties` file before using this demo you will have to create database user with username: _springstudent_ and password: _12345678_ also database called _student_tracker_.

+You can use any Workbench connection.
+For example the default Workbench connection with the root user.

 Below is ready to use sql: